mateuszniechwiej/Ms-1-LP/README.md

 ### As a new user, I want to. . .

-#### Easy and intuitive navigation through the website to find
+#### Easy and intuitive navigation through the website to :

-  * Information about the product and services the company offers.
+  * Find information about the product and services the company offers.
   * Locate the Cafe and the remaining ice-cream shops.
-  * Menu
+  * be able to see Menu
   * know what facilities are available in each location (like parking, seat in/out, is coffee/drinks available and other deserts, can I pay with card)
   * Find about opening times and form of contact.
   * Find any reviews about the place on social media.
   * Find photos or videos of the places and products.
-  * I want to be able to enjoy the design of the website and the content
+  * be able to enjoy the design of the website and the content
-  * I want to easily navigate on mobile phones and tablets and be able to see all the content.
+  * easy navigate on smartphones, tablets and desktop computers and be able to see all the content.

 ### As a returning customer, I want to :